bloomberg/ts-blank-space/README.md

      [""];
 ```

-### Type assertions in a `return` position that introduce a new line
+### Prefix style type assertions in a return position

-Before TypeScript added `val as Type`, assertions were written as `<Type>val`.
+Before TypeScript added `val as Type` in [TypeScript 1.6 (2015)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-1-6.html#jsx-support), assertions were always written as `<Type>val`.

-This _legacy_ style of writing a type assertion presents a hazard when erasing
-type annotation if used in a `return` position. `ts-blank-space` solves this
+This angle bracket `<` style is not compatible with parsing JSX, and being a prefix
+has a larger impact on the parser.
+Specifically for `ts-blank-space` there are situations
+where erasing it could change the semantics of the remaining JavaScript.

+The first situation is when the type assertions follows a `return` and is followed by a newline.
-by using the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_operator) to preserve the correct semantics.
+`ts-blank-space` solves this by using the [comma operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Comma_operator) to preserve the correct semantics.

 Example input: